Michigan State beats No. 2 Michigan 70-64, boosts NCAA hopes

 TIP-INS

 Michigan: Brooks had a protective boot on his left leg as he watched the second half.
-If he is out for an extended period of time, that hurts the team’s national championship hopes.
+If he is out for an extended period of time, that could hurt the team’s national championship hopes.
+Brooks ranks fourth on the team with eight-plus points per game, averages nearly three assists a game and has started 51 games over two seasons.

 Michigan State: The NCAA Tournament will likely include the Spartans, whose spot in college basketball’s showcase was in doubt last month when they lost four straight and were reeling from a COVID-19 outbreak.